stereolabs/zed-ros-wrapper/latest_changes.md

 - Added new TF frames for all the sensors available on ZED2
 - Added publishers for gray images
 - Added publisher for Camera to IMU transform: `/<camera_name>/<node_name>/camera_imu_transform`
+- Default value for `depth_confidence` changed from 100 to 50
+- Added `base_frame` as launch parameter to propagate the value of the parameter in the Xacro description

 XACRO and more (2020-01-31)
 ---------------------------